jeff-hykin/C-with-Awesome-Syntax/README.md

 ```

 # Future features
-1. Would like to automatically handle Special Case 1
+1. Would like to automatically handle Special Case 1.
 2. Like SASS, I would like to turn this into an actual installable command and add it to homebrew.
-3. Would like to create a syntax highlighting for Sublime Text and Atom for CAS
+3. Would like to create a syntax highlighting package for Sublime Text and Atom.
-4. Would like to add more powerful preprocessor commands such as headers being automatically included
+4. Would like to add more powerful preprocessor commands such as headers being automatically included.